RTEMS/rtems-docs/c_user/interrupt_manager.rst

 RTEMS.
-RTEMS saves and restores all registers which are not preserved by the normal C calling convention for the target processor and invokes the user’s ISR.
-The user’s ISR is responsible for processing the interrupt, clearing the interrupt if necessary, and device specific manipulation... index:: rtems_vector_number
+RTEMS saves and restores all registers which are not preserved by the normal C calling convention for the target processor and invokes the user's ISR.
+The user's ISR is responsible for processing the interrupt, clearing the interrupt if necessary, and device specific manipulation... index:: rtems_vector_number